-In families experiencing separation of parents or pending divorce, the above information will be sent home with the child to whichever parent currently has care of the child.
-It is assumed that this information is shared by the parents and between the parents.
-Since this situation frequently impacts on a child's achievement and interactions at school, parents are asked to inform both the principal and teacher of this fact so that appropriate support can be given to the child.
-School personnel cannot proceed on hearsay, rumors or demands of a parent, but only on the appropriate documentation as detailed below.
-Custodial Parent and the final page bearing the judge's signature are to be submitted to the principal.
+In cases of an actual divorce decree involving clear custody by one parent, the principal is to be informed by the custodial parent of this fact.
+A copy of the entire decree bearing the case number, the pages referring to custody and the relationship with the school, and the final page bearing the judge's signature are to be submitted to the principal.
 Unless the decree indicates otherwise, school communications will be sent home to the custodial parent.
 Custodial parents should understand, however, that unless the divorce decree specifically limits the non-custodial parent's right to access records, the non-custodial parent has a right to the same access as the custodial parent.
-The school will, unless instructed by a Court Order, re-lease such records upon request to the non-custodial parent.
+The school will, unless instructed by a Court Order, re- lease such records upon request to the non-custodial parent.
 However, we ask the custodial parent to cooperate with the school and share information, correspondence and conference appointments directly with the non-custodial parent.
 This avoids time-consuming duplication of services.
 Further, parents should realize that, unless restricted by Court Order, any non-custodial parent has the right to attend any school activity of the child which includes sports activities and class programs.
 Parents should keep each other informed as to these activities to avoid duplication of communications and to allow the school to better attend to the duty of teaching your children.